Improving Deliverability and Accessibility through Design Engineering

 Low Visibility

-When images were blocked (e.g., in Outlook), users saw a blank screen, losing the opportunity to engage with the content.
+When images were blocked in Outlook, users saw a blank screen, losing the opportunity to engage with the content.

 Accessibility Issues